RussOakham/wanderlust-recipes/testing.md

 ![Mobile Responsive Testing](assets/validation/responsiveness/mobile.PNG)

-To ensure responsive I used materialize grid, flexbox methods, containers and custom media queries add_to ensure all site pages resized responsively for all device viewports.
+To ensure responsive design, I used materialize grid, flexbox, containers and custom media queries to ensure all site pages resized responsively for all mainstream device viewports.

 ### Browser Compatibility
 ![Browser Campatibility Testing](assets/validation/browser-compatibility/browser-testing.PNG)

-Through testing, I found some bug on the Safari desktop browser versions, where the 'WebP' image format would not load, this is because [Safari only support WebP image format in version 14 onwards](https://www.keycdn.com/support/webp-browser-support#:~:text=Safari%20will%20support%20WebP%20in,almost%20be%20completely%20globally%20supported.).
-As version 14 was only released in September 2020, I opted to convert the images to png and re-upload, ensuring wider user compatability.
+Through testing, I found images in 'WebP' format would not display on some Safari desktop browser versions, this is because [Safari only supports WebP image format in version 14 onwards](https://www.keycdn.com/support/webp-browser-support#:~:text=Safari%20will%20support%20WebP%20in,almost%20be%20completely%20globally%20supported.).
+As version 14 was only released in September 2020, I opted to convert the images to png and re-upload, ensuring wider compatibility.

 Additionally, the site does not load properly while using Internet Explorer, due to issues with Materialize CSS compatibility.